Imfae/Mastermind/README.md

 The main difficulty I've found was the excessive 'correct in character but not in position' (henceforth referred to as 'O') results returned that dissolves the feedback string into a line of unhelpful nonsense.

-I took into account the rules for duplicate input characters in Wikipedia's page for Mastermind and came up with the following set of steps (for code, please refer to `def feedback` in `guessgame.rb`) to determine whether to push the 'O' feedback.
+I took into account the rules for duplicate input characters in Wikipedia's page for Mastermind and came up with the following set of steps (for code, please refer to `def feedback` in `modules.rb`) to determine whether to push the 'O' feedback.

  - Step 1: Ignore all 'O' feedback if the feedback comparison involves a character (in player input or corresponding from generated code) that's correct in character and in position.